DaanWillems/blog-site/content/posts/db-1.md

 ```

 ### Searching in the SSTable
 We can now do a very simple lookup in the table.
-This implementation is just to try it out,later we'll replace this with a faster solution.
+This implementation is just to try it out, later we'll replace this with a faster solution.

 ```go